Leukas/Hanabi/README.md

 ## MAS Hanabi Preliminary Report

+### About Hanabi
+Hanabi is a cooperative card game where the goal is for the players to get as most points as possible.
+Points are earned by playing cards in numerical order and matching in color.
+In our simplified version, cards can be Red, Green, or Blue, and are numbered 1, 2, or 3.
+Unlike most card games, players can see the other players' cards, but not their own.
+Each turn, a player can do one of three things: play a card on a stack, discard a card, or give a clue to one of the other players about their cards.

+#### Playing a card
+A player can choose one of their cards to play onto the stacks.
+If the card they choose isn't playable, then the card is discarded and the players lose a life.
+If all lives are lost, the game ends.

+#### Discarding a card
+A player can choose to discard one of their cards.
+This restores one clue token, which are used to give clues.
+The discarded cards are visible to all the players.

+#### Giving a clue
+A player can choose to give a clue to another player.
+The clue can be given about either the color or the number of the card.
+For example, a player can say to another player "You have 2 blues", and they can indicate the positions of the blue cards.
+Giving a clue uses up a clue token.

 ### Modelling Knowledge in the Game

 At every instance of the game, the  truth regarding the game state and the epistemics of the players are modelled as a Kripke model.
 The advantage of a constantly updating Kripke model is that we directly have access to all the higher order epistemics as long as the model is updated correctly.